 Supervisors are appointed to look after investors' interests for some types of financial products and the interests of residents of retirement villages.
 Supervisors covered by the Financial Markets Supervisors Act 2011 (the FMS Act) are those who supervise the following:

-Registered schemes, including KiwiSaver schemes, non-fund schemes, specified managed funds and superannuation schemes
+Registered schemes, including KiwiSaver schemes, specified managed funds and superannuation schemes

 Trustees of restricted KiwiSaver schemes are not covered by the FMS Act.
 Under the requirements of the FMC Act 2013, restricted schemes must have a licensed independent trustee.